 To characterize the magnetic field fluctuations, we can see in panels (a)-(e) of Figure \ref{fig:Whistler_characteristics} different plasma quantities calculated along the cuts highlighted in Figure \ref{fig:Anisotropy_instability} at $t=125\Omega_e^{-1}$ when the wave has already developed.
-In panel (a) of this figure we show the different components of the magnetic field.
+In panel (a) of this figure, we show the different components of the magnetic field.
 The magnetic field points mainly in the $-x$ direction, with small fluctuations on the other components.
 Given the small amplitude of these fluctuations with respect to the background magnetic field, we will later interpret their formation using linear theory (see below).
 We use the background magnetic field (the low-pass-filtered magnetic field) to introduce a local coordinate system defined by the following unit vectors: $\hat{\mathbf{x}}_{1\perp} = \hat{\mathbf{z}}\times \langle \mathbf{B}\rangle/\sqrt{\langle B_x\rangle^2+\langle B_y\rangle^2}$, $\hat{\mathbf{x}}_{2\perp} = \langle \mathbf{B}\rangle \times \hat{\mathbf{x}}_{1\perp} /\left(|\langle \mathbf{B}\rangle |\sqrt{\langle B_x\rangle^2+\langle B_y\rangle^2}\right)$ and $\hat{\mathbf{x}}_\parallel = \langle \mathbf{B}\rangle/|\langle \mathbf{B}\rangle| = \hat{\mathbf{x}}_{1\perp}\times\hat{\mathbf{x}}_{2\perp}$.
 With these definitions, $\hat{\mathbf{x}}_{1\perp}$ lies in the x-y plane, while $\hat{\mathbf{x}}_{2\perp}$ has an out-of-plane component.
-In panel (b) of Figure \ref{fig:Whistler_characteristics} we see the high-pass-filtered components of the magnetic field in the magnetic field-aligned system of reference defined above.
+In panel (b) of Figure \ref{fig:Whistler_characteristics}, we see the high-pass-filtered components of the magnetic field in the magnetic field-aligned system of reference defined above.
 We selected a sub-region of the cut, highlighted in yellow, to calculate the hodogram of magnetic field fluctuations in panel (g), with red and blue dots indicating the initial and final points of the trajectory, respectively.
 We see that the wave has almost right-handed circular polarization.
 Also, we show the Fourier power spectrum of the high-pass filtered magnetic fluctuations, in panel (f), revealing an intense spectral peak at $k d_e = 0.81$, i.e. at electron scales.
 From panel (c), we show the electron and ion densities along the cut.
 There is quasi-neutrality, with almost no density fluctuations, implying that these fluctuations are incompressible.
 In panels (d) and (e) we show the components of the electron and ion fluid velocities, respectively.
-In these panels, we used the subscripts $L$ and $N$ for "longitudinal" and "normal" coordinates, where the longitudinal direction $\hat{L}$ is defined as parallel to the in-plane magnetic field, which is along the wave propagation direction.
+In these panels, we used the subscripts $L$ and $N$ for "longitudinal" and "normal" coordinates, where the longitudinal direction $\hat{\mathbf{L}}$ is defined as parallel to the in-plane magnetic field, which is along the wave propagation direction.
 The normal direction is in-plane and perpendicular to the direction of wave propagation, defined as $\hat{\mathbf{N}}=\hat{\mathbf{L}}\times\hat{\mathbf{z}}$.
 From now on, we will refer to this system of reference as the "LNz" system of coordinates.
-We see that there are no significant fluctuations in the longitudinal component of the electron velocity $u_{eL}$, unlike the other components.
+A sketch of the LNz system of coordinates and the local coordinate system aligned with the background magnetic field is illustrated in Figure \ref{fig:LNz_Coordinates}.
+We see in panel (d) of Figure \ref{fig:Whistler_characteristics} that there are no significant fluctuations in the longitudinal component of the electron velocity $u_{eL}$, unlike the other components.
 This is also consistent with an incompressible wave.
-Furthermore, ions do not exhibit any fluctuations.
+Furthermore, ions do not exhibit any fluctuations as it is shown in panel (e).
 We thus conclude that only the electrons are coupled to the wave.
-All these properties are consistent with an oblique wave \citep{Krall_Trivelpiece_1986, Gary_1993}.
+All these properties are consistent with an oblique whistler wave \citep{Krall_Trivelpiece_1986, Gary_1993}.